ManjiriSDS/ManjiriSDS/README.md

 - 🔭 I’m currently working on Sales Analysis
 - 🌱 I’m currently learning Power Bi
 - 👯 I’m looking to collaborate on Github
-- 🤔 I’m looking for help with Power Bi
+- 🤔 I’m looking for help with flask
 - 💬 Ask me about Data Analytics and Visualization
 - 📫 How to reach me: ...
 - 😄 Pronouns: D for Data
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: